vega-ken/tasks-today-habitica/README.md

 npm start
 ```

-If everything is ok, go to your browser to http://localhost:3000 , it should show all your actual tasks if any.
+If everything is ok, go to your browser to http://localhost:3000 , it should show all your actual To-Dos if any.

 After using the program, press Ctrl+C on the terminal to stop it.

 ## Troubleshooting

-* Normal tasks are completed or checked double clicking them on the text.
+* To-Dos are completed or checked double clicking them on the text.

-* If npm start gives you an error, you could have some service actually listening at port 3000.
+* If the command *npm start* gives you an error, you could have some service actually listening at port 3000.
 Check if port 3000 is listening on your machine.

 ## Ideas for next versions

-- [ ] Enable daily tasks and habits also (those will be added to the navbar).
+- [ ] Enable Dailies and Habits (those will be added to the navbar as links).
-- [ ] Add notes to tasks with a character.
+- [ ] Add notes to To-Dos with a character.
 Example: if you write "Task 1 | Note of task 1", the program should separate the two of them.
 - [ ] Enable edit button or remove it.
 - [ ] Enable the navigation button sync the order with Habitica' server.
 - [ ] Add an indicator for the synchronization with Habitica' server.
-- [ ] Enable the user to choose difficulty of new tasks.
+- [ ] Enable the user to choose difficulty of new To-Dos.

 ### Additional